Use this workflow to set up a Simplified Blueprint matrix based on Topics.

 When enabled a section with 3 questions will counted as 1 item.

-2. Available questions: Items will/can be picked for a blueprint assessment if they are 'Live' and have a Topic attached.
+- Items are eligible for a Blueprint assessment if they are Live and have a Topic attached.

-3. Available questions: Only items with a Topic will be available for selection in a Simplified Blueprint.
+- Only items with a Topic are available in a Simplified Blueprint.